2 Math Teachers Consider Giving Up Grades

-Students work in class on their advertising projects in teams of three or four and each of us have 6-8 groups of students in our rooms.
-While the students work, we meet with the groups to provide feedback along the way on assignments such as creative briefs, print ad campaigns and a radio spot.
+Students work in class on their advertising projects in teams of three or four and each of us has 6-8 groups of students in our rooms.
+While the students work, we meet with the groups to provide feedback along the way on assignments such as creative briefs, print ad campaigns, and a radio spot.

 At the completion of each leg of the process, students are expected to write a standards-based reflection about their learning and their process and how they have contributed to their group's product.

 Once the semester deadlines were in sight, a Google Form was sent to students asking them to self-assess their experience and learning in the class.
 Each child converted their work and progress into a traditional letter grade and was given the opportunity to conference with us about their learning, showing evidence to support their grade.